|

 as a holder for four horses, including his own, while the other three troopers were detailed to the firing line.

-The Army of the Potomac's Cavalry Corps, commanded by General Alfred Pleasonton, was made up of three divisions and
+The Union Army of the Potomac's Cavalry Corps, commanded by General Alfred Pleasonton, was made up of three divisions and

 included two brigades of Horse Artillery- batteries with enough horses for drivers and gunners alike.
 Each division had two